-Generally, when this spread is wider, the Company can earn higher returns from its securitization activities, although credit spreads and program fee observed in securitization markets also affect profitability.
+Generally, when this spread is wider, the Company can earn higher returns from its securitization activities, although credit spreads and program fees observed in mortgage securitization markets also affect profitability.
 In early 2020, fears of a global pandemic led to a dramatic and sudden decrease in bond yields as central banks cut overnight rates significantly.
 Credit spreads, including those on mortgages, widened.
 Later in 2020, as financial systems began to normalize, mortgage coupons remained elevated as other credit spreads, including those on NHA-MBS, narrowed.
-The resulting spreads had positive impacts on 2020 results and increased the profitability inherent in the Company's securitization portfolio.
+The resulting spreads had positive impacts on 2020 results and increased the profitability inherent in the Company's ongoing securitization portfolio.
 In 2021, mortgage spreads narrowed, to levels not seen since before the 2008 financial crisis as competition increased.
-In 2022, spreads widened in response to the Bank of Canada's interest rate policy announcements.
-If such spreads persist, it will be favorable to the Company in future quarters.
-In 2022, the Company originated and renewed approximately \$12.6 billion of single-family and multi-unit residential mortgages for securitization purposes.
+In 2022 and through 2023, spreads widened in response to the Bank of Canada's interest rate policy announcements and an increase in general economic uncertainty.
+In 2023, the Company originated and renewed approximately \$11.8 billion of single-family and multiunit residential mortgages for securitization purposes.

 The Company is subject to various regulations put in place by CMHC.
 These rules include the amount of CMHC guarantees issued which are required to issue a pool.
 Currently there is a tiered NHA-MBS guarantee fee pricing structure, such that any guarantees issued to one issuer over \$9.0 billion of issuance have a higher price.
-The tiered limit of \$9.0 billion remains unchanged for 2023.
-In July 2022, CMHC announced new rules related to the allocation of NHA-MBS guarantee fees between Lenders and Aggregators.
-These rules commence in 2023 and may have an impact on the Company's ability to place mortgages with some institutions.
+The tiered limit of \$9.0 billion remains unchanged for 2024.
+In July 2022, CMHC issued new rules related to the allocation of NHA-MBS guarantee fees between "lenders" and "aggregators".
+These rules commenced in the latter part of 2023 through a transition period.
+CMHC has indicated recently that these rules may be subject to further clarification.
+While these rules have not yet impacted the Company's ability to place mortgages with its existing institutional customers, the rules will have an ongoing impact on the amount of NHA MBS that issuers can create.